Roadcrosser/channelpoint-hue/readme.md

 4. Fill in `config.yaml` with the required details (You can probably use notepad for this, but the text won't be colored)
 5. Run `run_a.bat` and follow the prompts.
 (If there's a weird message about Microsoft Store, run `run_b.bat` instead)

+## Important Notes
-**Important note**: This will only work *while* the script is running.
+ - This will only work *while* the script is running.
 You will have to leave it turned on (and remember to turn it on each time) for it to work.
+ - Currently, you can only change just one Hue light.
+The Bridge doesn't let you change all your lights at the same time, so if I ever add this feature, they may not all update at once.

 ## Troubleshooting